jogerj/reddit-purge/README.md

 # Reddit-Purge
 Simple python script using praw API to mass delete reddit submissions and/or comments.
 Supports multiprocessing and redacts your messages (edit to something else) before deletion to prevent archiving.
-Only requires [praw](https://praw.readthedocs.io/en/latest/) and Python 3.5+
+Only requires [praw](https://praw.readthedocs.io/en/latest/) and Python 3.5+ with minimum dependencies (runs on Windows/macOS/Linux).

 # Installation